Eyn ol Din

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 2,397 in 510 households.
+The following census in 2011 counted 2,518 people in 674 households.
+The 2016 census measured the population of the village as 2,423 people in 706 households.

+Overview

-It is located 66 kilometers south east of Tabriz, the capital of the province.
-It is approximately 12,00 hectares.
+It is located 66 kilometers southeast of Tabriz, the provincial capital and is approximately 12 hectares in size.

-Some believe that the center of the ancient city Ujan has been near the village.
+Some believe that the center of the ancient city Ujan was near the village.
 The indigenous villagers say that the ancient Ujan which has seen two severe earthquakes is buried in this region.
-About 50 years ago, an earthquake occurred near the mountain village called "Uçuk Dağ".
+About 50 years ago, an earthquake occurred near the mountain village called Uçuk Dağ.
 Then the broken pieces of pottery, quasi-tandoor ditches and some other evidences appeared that was the reason for the existence of the ancient city there.

-Some Sights of the village are Al deresi şırşırası (AL Valley Falls), Mount Peri cihan ölen, the Village River, the Old Cemetery near Mount Uçuk dağ and many others.
+Some sights of the village are Al deresi şırşırası (AL Valley Falls), Mount Peri cihan ölen, the Village River, the Old Cemetery near Mount Uçuk dağ and many others.